-Psychology majors are required to complete course that span the breadth of the field, but they are also given freedom to choose from a number of courses to fulfill those requirements.
+Psychology majors are required to complete courses that span the breadth of the field, but they are also given freedom to choose from a number of courses to fulfill those requirements.
 Many students combine their psychology major or minor with a major in another field.